Mortgage bankers Vs mortgage brokers: why use a mortgage broker?

 Some mortgage brokers can help you find mortgage protection too

 Not only will we make sure you get the right mortgage for your needs, we’ll be there for you long after you get the keys to your new home.
-Not sure if you need life insurance?
+Unsure if you need life insurance?
 We offer advice on various kinds of mortgage protection - including critical illness cover, income protection, buildings and contents insurance.
 We want to make sure that, if the worst was to happen, you’d be able to stay in your home and your loved ones would be looked after.

 No mortgage advice is ‘free’, but a broker can give you value for your money